biosustain/apoptosis/report.md

 - $\sigma$ is an unknown log-scale error standard deviation.
 - $t$ is a vector of known measurement times (one per measurement).
-- $\hat{y}$ is a function mapping parameter configurations to densities, under the delay differential equation assumptions laid out above.
+- $\hat{y}$ is a function mapping parameter configurations to densities, under the delay differential equation assumptions set out above.

 We believe that the measurement error will be proportional to the true viable cell density for most measurements, motivating the use of the lognormal generalised linear model.
-However, we hypothesise that for cell densities below 0.3 this will not be the case, as for these measurements the error is dominated by factors that do not depend on the true cell density, such as impurities in the apparatus.
+However, we hypothesise that for cell densities below 0.3 [UNITS?] this will not be the case, as for these measurements the error is dominated by factors that do not depend on the true cell density, such as impurities in the apparatus or distortion due to fragmentation of dead cells.

 To allow the model to incorporate this postulated effect we use the following distributional model: